dvegas03/CS157A-S25-Team10/README.md

 4. Run the query by clicking on the lightning bolt
 5. Right click on the schema list and click "Refresh All" to see your changes

-Your backend should not be connect to MySQL database.
+Your backend should now be connected to MySQL database.

 ## Backend Setup